zeek/zeek-docs/scripts/base/frameworks/openflow/main.zeek.rst

    Function to lookup a controller instance by name.

-   :name: Unique name of the controller to look up.
+   :param name: Unique name of the controller to look up.

    :returns: One element vector with controller, if found.
 Empty vector otherwise.